PerimeterX/perimeterx-nginx-plugin/README.md

 Only requests that are *not* being block will reach the backend server, so specific logic must be applied to the processing function.

-Below is an example that includes the pre-condition checks to process the data enrichment payload and enrich the request headers.
+The following example includes the pre-condition checks required to process the data enrichment payload and enrich the request headers.

 ```lua
     ...